Explore Jobs

 Dear Mr. Jones,

-Thank you for the opportunity to interview for the software developer position at Communion Bank.
-I am looking forward to my interview with Patrice Nelson at the Newark branch of Communion Bank on Friday, December 12th at 3 PM.
+Thank you for the opportunity to interview for the Software Developer position at Communion Bank.
+I look forward to my interview with Patrice Nelson at the Newark branch on Friday, December 12th at 3 PM.
 I will bring my portfolio and two forms of ID as requested.

-Please let me know if there is any additional information I can provide you with before the interview.
-Feel free to reach out with any additional details or concerns.
+Please let me know if there is any additional information I can provide before the interview.
+Feel free to reach out with any questions.

 Sincerely,